 Elena Botts v.
 Johns Hopkins University

 You will not be charged for these lawyers.
 You will not be charged for calling, emailing, or speaking confidentially to Class Counsel.
 You are permitted to call Class Counsel with any questions and such communications will be confidential and protected.
 Class Counsel’s fees are being paid from the total settlement fund as part of the Settlement and are subject to the approval of the Court.
 If you want to be represented by your own lawyer, you may hire one at your own expense.

-• Class Counsel will ask the Court to approve a payment of attorney’s fees and costs of no more than Two Million Two Hundred Thousand Dollars ($2,200,000.00), which represents one-third (⅓) of the Settlement Fund.
+• The Court has approved payments of attorney’s fees and costs of no more than Two Million Two Hundred Thousand Dollars ($2,200,000.00) from the original Settlement fund, Five-Hundred Seventy-Four Thousand Eight-Hundred Sixty-Nine Dollars and Twenty-Three Cents ($574,869.23) from the Additional Students Settlement Fund, and Six-Hundred Sixty-Six Thousand Six-Hundred Seventy-Four Dollars and Forty-Two Cents ($666,674.42) from the Second Group of Additional Students Settlement Fund, which represents one-third (⅓) of all three Settlement Funds.
 This payment is to compensate Class Counsel for the work they have performed in the Litigation including filing pleadings and briefs, investigating the facts, conducting discovery, attending court conferences, participating in settlement discussions, and negotiating and overseeing the settlement.

-• If you wish to present your objection to the Court, you must state your intention to do so in a written statement.
-Your statement should be as detailed as possible, otherwise the Court may not allow you to present reasons for your objection that you did not describe in your written objection.
-The statement must include: (1) the Settlement Class member’s full name, mailing address, and current telephone number; (2) if the individual is represented by counsel, the name and telephone number of counsel, if counsel intends to submit a request for fees and all factual and legal support for that request; (3) all objections and the basis for any such objections stated with specificity, including a statement as to whether the objection applies only to the objector, to a specific subset of the Class, or to the entire Class; (4) the identity of any witnesses the objector may call to testify; (5) a listing of all exhibits the objector intends to introduce into evidence at the Final Approval Hearing, as well as true and correct of copies of such exhibits; and (6) a statement of whether the objector intends to appear at the Final Approval Hearing, either with or without counsel.
-Your objection may not be heard unless it is submitted timely or postmarked by March 18, 2023, and mailed to the Settlement Administrator at:
+• If you are a Class Member part of the Second Group of Additional Students and you chose to remain in the Settlement Class, you may have written to the Court if you believed the Settlement is unfair or unreasonable.
+Your statement should have been as detailed as possible, otherwise the Court may not allow you to present reasons for your objection that you did not describe in your written objection.
+The statement must have included: (1) the Settlement Class member’s full name, mailing address, and current telephone number; (2) if the individual is represented by counsel, the name and telephone number of counsel, if counsel intends to submit a request for fees and all factual and legal support for that request; (3) all objections and the basis for any such objections stated with specificity, including a statement as to whether the objection applies only to the objector, to a specific subset of the Class, or to the entire Class; (4) the identity of any witnesses the objector may have called to testify; (5) a listing of all exhibits the objector intends to introduce into evidence at the Final Approval Hearing, as well as true and correct of copies of such exhibits; and (6) a statement of whether the objector intends to appear at the Final Approval Hearing, either with or without counsel.
+Your objection may not have been heard unless it was submitted timely or postmarked by July 1, 2024, and mailed to the Settlement Administrator at:

+Elena Botts v.
+Johns Hopkins University